- Eligibility for the Student Training Allowance

 A dependent is a Canadian citizen or a permanent resident who normally lives with the student and can be:

-- a child (natural, adopted or stepchild) under the age of 18; and/or
+- a child (natural, adopted or stepchild) 17 years old or younger; and/or

 - a spouse whose income is less than $110 per week.